 Symptoms are usually more severe in adults than in children.
 Expect to have a few uncomfortable days.

 The fever and generally feeling unwell can last several days.
 The blisters gradually dry up and scab.
 They slowly fade over a week or so, but may take 2-3 weeks to go completely.
-A dry cough may persist for a while after all the other symptoms have gone.

 What is the treatment for chickenpox?